aliyun/terraform-provider-alicloud/website/docs/r/alikafka_instance_allowed_ip_attachment.html.markdown

 Provides a AliKafka Instance Allowed Ip Attachment resource.

-For information about Ali Kafka Instance Allowed Ip Attachment and how to use it, see [What is Instance Allowed Ip Attachment](https://www.alibabacloud.com/help/en/message-queue-for-apache-kafka/latest/api-alikafka-2019-09-16-updateallowedip).
+For information about AliKafka Instance Allowed Ip Attachment and how to use it, see [What is Instance Allowed Ip Attachment](https://www.alibabacloud.com/help/en/message-queue-for-apache-kafka/latest/api-alikafka-2019-09-16-updateallowedip).

 -> **NOTE:** Available since v1.163.0.